Snowmass 2021 Cross Frontier Report: Dark Matter Complementarity (Extended Version): Executive Summary

 Embracing the role of complementarity, the DM community proposes a strategy to \emph{delve deep and search wide} to maximize discovery potential.
 A range of highly compelling theoretical targets arising from simple/minimal models are accessible in the next decade via planned and proposed CF, EF, NF, and RF experiments, colliders, and observatories.
 While discovering the fundamental nature of DM is the ultimate prize, searching in these regions and \emph{not} finding DM would provide important information on the properties of DM.
 Simultaneously, our strategy encompasses the development of new technologies and techniques to explore an even broader field of possibilities and complement the sensitivity of existing searches.

 {\bf Discovery Strategy}\\ The community puts forth the following strategy for discovering the fundamental nature of DM: \begin{itemize} \item \textbf{Build a portfolio of experiments of different scales:} Experiments at all scales are needed to untangle the mystery of DM and cover the very broad range of theoretically motivated parameter space.
 Existing and planned large-scale facilities across the HEP frontiers have exceptional potential to discover the fundamental properties of DM.
-We should commit to scaling mature technologies to reach their ultimate sensitivity and to developing new ones, and we must support efforts to maximize and make accessible large projects' science output in the search for DM.
+We should commit to scaling up mature technologies that can promise significant sensitivity improvements, developing potentially transformative new technologies to maturity, and supporting efforts to maximize and make accessible large projects' science output in the search for DM.
 At smaller scales, execution of the existing Dark Matter New Initiatives program and similar future calls are necessary to build the most compelling DM portfolio, develop experience in project execution, and accelerate the pace of discovery.

 \item \textbf{Leverage US expertise in international projects:} The effort to understand the fundamental nature of DM is a world-wide endeavor.
 Coordination and cooperation across borders is critical for enabling this discovery.
 While building a strong US-based program, we should pursue opportunities to leverage key US expertise as a collaborative partner in international projects and play a leadership role in this critical area.